Johncci/rock-paper-scissors-lizard-spock-game/README.md

   * I want to return to this site multiple times to continue to try better my previous best winning margin.

-## **Initial Discussion**
+## **Wireframes**

- * The following images are the wireframe created for the main page and the rules page.
+ The following images are the wireframe created for the main page and the rules page.
 I gave consideration to using a wireframe tool but instead I opted to wireframe the game using pencil and paper.
 The design is relatively simple and only one page required more than a single box so this is my reasoning behind using this method.

  * **Main Page**